Let’s be honest: Most photographers hate organizing their images. Sorting, culling, rating, and tagging; it’s enough to put anyone to sleep.

 At this point, your photos should be organized.
 But you need to back them up, and you need to do it regularly.

 It’s far too easy to lose images due to computer problems, theft, or natural disasters.
 So make sure you have at least one backup hard drive.
 I’d also recommend using some form of cloud storage as a second backup.

 That way, you have your images in three places at all times.
 And if one – or both – of your backups fails, you always have a third copy just in case.

 Now that you’ve finished this article, you should know precisely what you need to do to get your photos cleaned up and organized.

-No, you don’t need software to organize your photos.
-It’s possible to create a nicely organized collection of photos with some careful sorting on your desktop (and judicious use of folders).
-However, software will make photo organization a lot easier, because you’ll be able to quickly move images from group to group without struggling to find them.
-Plus, you can often use photo organization software to add keywords to your photos, which will make them much easier to find in the future!
+No. It’s possible to create a nicely organized collection of photos with some careful sorting on your desktop.
+However, software will make photo organization a lot easier because you’ll be able to quickly move images from group to group without struggling to find them.

-Often, the best way to start when you have thousands of pictures to organize is to sort based on date.
-From there, you can sort the images into specific outings – or, if you prefer, you can sort them by genre (landscape photos, portrait photos, macro photos, etc.).
-However, make sure that all of your photos are in the same location before trying to do any sorting!
+Start by sorting based on the date.
+From there, you can sort the images into specific outings – or if you prefer, you can sort them by genre (landscape photos, portrait photos, macro photos, etc.).